Nebraska lawmakers pass a bill to restore voting rights to newly released felons

 Currently, a person who has been convicted of a felony must wait two years after completing all the terms of their conviction before regaining voting rights.
 Wayne's measure eliminates that waiting period, established in 2005 by the Legislature.
 Prior to the waiting period, a person convicted of a felony lost their right to vote indefinitely.

-The passage of the bill “means everything for the thousands of people who have not been full participants in society," said TJ King, a Lincoln, Nebraska-based outreach specialist with the Nebraska AIDS Project who was unable to vote in the 2022 general election after coming off probation for drug and theft convictions three months earlier.
+The passage of the bill “means everything for the thousands of people who have not been full participants in society," said TJ King, a Nebraska-based outreach specialist with the advocacy group Black and Pink who was unable to vote in the 2022 general election after coming off probation for drug and theft convictions three months earlier.

 King said the bill's passage is the final layer in his ability to be civically engaged and “have a full voice and complete connection to the community."